-History enthusiasts are destined to love Majorca.
+History enthusiasts will love Majorca.
 While you’re staying at Club MAC Alcudia, a standout family holiday resort in the Majorcan port town of Alcudia, you can check out a range of historical attractions, such as the popular Royal Carthusian Monastery.

 Explore the past